 - Pneumocystis Infections: MedlinePlus Health Topic (National Library of Medicine) Also in Spanish

 - What Is Walking Pneumonia?
 (Mayo Foundation for Medical Education and Research) Also in Spanish

 Statistics and Research

 - FastStats: Pneumonia (National Center for Health Statistics)

-- Pneumonia - adults - discharge Also in Spanish
+- Pneumonia in children - community acquired (Medical Encyclopedia) Also in Spanish

-- Pneumonia - children - discharge Also in Spanish
+- Pneumonia in children - discharge (Medical Encyclopedia) Also in Spanish